 What kind of floatie is best for my kids?

 Our favorite floatie is the Stearns Puddle Jumper.
 For early swimmers, the Puddle Jumper has buoyancy on the front and the shoulders so the “neutral position” is heads-up and face-up.
-Floats that attach to the back, like Swim Backpacks, can put children face down.
-Though they are excellent teaching devices, they require supervision and aren’t approved life vests.
-To use swim backpacks, a child should already be comfortable using their arms to swim and lifting their chin out of the water.
+Floaties that attach to the back, like Swim Backpacks, can cause children to turn face down.
+Though these flotation devices are excellent for teaching purposes, they require supervision and aren’t approved life vests.
+A child using a swim backpack should already be comfortable using their arms to swim and lifting their chin out of the water.

 Inflatable floaties can lose air, leaving kids without support.
 Instead, find a device made with a sturdy, buoyant material like foam.
 Also, look for chlorine resistant fabric; it will last longer.
 Kick-boards and tubes can be a lot of fun, but a child should never rely on a flotation device that they can lose a grip of.
 If the kick-board is the only thing keeping them above water, then disaster can happen if they lose it.
 Be sure to use a device that attaches to your child’s body and keeps them secure.
 It is important that the listed size of the floatie corresponds to your child’s weight, not age.
 An ill-fitting floatie may fail to keep a child’s head above water or their body in the device all together.